 Running boards on the door sills and the completely redesigned rear radiate rugged appeal and underline the Mountiaq’s visual presence.
 One of the project’s greatest challenges for the students was the integration of a fully functional tailgate.

 They achieved this in part by fitting 17-inch Rockstar II wheels as well as special off-road tyres with a particularly deep tread.
-The new wheels also increased the MOUNTIAQ’s track width by three centimetres.
-A muscular 2.0 TSI petrol engine delivers ample 140 kW (190 PS) of power.
+The new wheels also increased the Mountiaq’s track width by three centimetres.
+A muscular 2.0-litre petrol engine delivers an ample 190hp of power.

-The student’s ŠKODA MOUNTIAQ, standing on rugged off-road wheels, is a real head-turner.
+The student’s Skoda Mountiaq, standing on those rugged off-road wheels, is a real head-turner.
 With its raised air intake snorkel and the winch at the front, framed by a bullbar, the concept car immediately commands attention.
-The winch and its specially designed mount are built to withstand the most extreme stresses encountered in off-road use.
+The winch, and its specially designed mount, are built to withstand the most extreme stresses encountered in off-road use.